PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   IllegalArgumentException(); }` and variants to an equivalent `checkArgument` statement.
 Idem for other exception types.
 - A Spring-specific check which enforces that methods with the `@Scheduled` annotation are also annotated with New Relic's `@Trace` annotation.
+Such methods should ideally not also represent Spring MVC endpoints.
 - A Spring-specific check which enforces that `@RequestMapping` annotations, when applied to a method, explicitly specify one or more target HTTP methods.
 - A Spring-specific check which looks for classes in which all